Fredrik-6/Coca-Cola-Sales-Dashboard/README.md

 Coca-Cola Sales Dashboard Project

-This project involved creating an interactive Power BI dashboard to analyze Coca-Cola sales data.
+This project involved creating an interactive Power BI dashboard to analyse Coca-Cola sales data.
 The goal was to provide insights into sales performance across different regions and channels, helping identify key trends and growth opportunities.

 Project Overview